AAAEEEE/deep-knn/README.md

 # Deep k-Nearest Neighbors and Interpretable NLP

-This is the official code for the TODO VENUE paper, [INSERT TITLE](arxiv_link).
+This is the official code for the 2018 EMNLP Interpretability Workshop paper, [Interpreting Neural Networks with Nearest Neighbors](arxiv_link).

 This repository contains the code for:

 * Deep k-Nearest Neighbors for text classification models.
-Allows word vectors, character level models, etc.
+Allows pretrained word vectors, character level models, etc. on a number of datasets
 * Saliency map techniques for NLP, such as leave one out and gradient.
 Also includes our conformity leave one out method.
 * Create visualizations like the ones on our paper's [supplementary website](https://sites.google.com/view/language-dknn/).
 * Temperature scaling as described in [On Calibration of Modern Neural Networks](https://arxiv.org/abs/1706.04599)